CiscoDevNet/terraform-provider-aci/website/docs/r/concrete_device.html.markdown

 * `name` - (Required) Name of the Concrete Device object.
 * `annotation` - (Optional) Annotation of the Concrete Device object.
 * `name_alias` - (Optional) Name Alias of the Concrete Device object.
 * `vmm_controller_dn` - (Optional) Distinguished name of the VMM controller object.
+This can only be used for Virtual L4-L7 Devices.
 Type: String.
 * `vm_name` - (Optional) The name of the Virtual Machine (VM) in the vCenter on which the device in the L4-L7 device cluster is hosted.
 It uniquely identifies the VM.
+This can only be used for Virtual L4-L7 Devices.
 Type: String.

 ## Importing ##